Israel Defense Forces: History

+Background

 The IDF traces its roots to Jewish paramilitary organizations in the New Yishuv, starting with the Second Aliyah (1904 to 1914).
 There had been several such organizations, or in part even older date, such as the "Mahane Yehuda" mounted guards company founded by Michael Halperin in 1891 (see Ness Ziona), HaMagen (1915–17), HaNoter (1912–13; see Zionism: Pre-state self-defense), and the much more consequential (but falsely-claimed "first" such organization), Bar-Giora, founded in September 1907.
 Bar-Giora was transformed into Hashomer in April 1909, which operated until the British Mandate of Palestine came into being in 1920.
 Hashomer was an elitist organization with a narrow scope and was mainly created to protect against criminal gangs seeking to steal property.
 The Zion Mule Corps and the Jewish Legion, both part of the British Army of World War I, further bolstered the Yishuv with military experience and manpower, forming the basis for later paramilitary forces.

 After the 1920 Palestine riots against Jews in April 1920, the Yishuv leadership realized the need for a nationwide underground defence organization, and the Haganah was founded in June 1920.
-The Haganah became a full-scale defence force after the 1936–1939 Arab revolt in Palestine with an organized structure, consisting of three main units—the Field Corps, Guard Corps, and the Palmach.
-During World War II, the Yishuv participated in the British war effort, culminating in the formation of the Jewish Brigade.
-These would eventually form the backbone of the Israel Defense Forces, and provide it with its initial manpower and doctrine.
+The Haganah became a full-scale defence force after the 1936–1939 Arab revolt in Palestine with an organized structure, consisting of the Field Corps and Guard Corps.
+During World War II, the Yishuv participated in the British war effort, with about 30,000 Jews from Palestine joining the British Armed Forces, serving in the British Army, Royal Air Force, and Royal Navy.
+Other volunteers served in the British Merchant Navy.
+In addition, the Haganah established the Palmach as its commando force with British assistance, and it participated in the Syria–Lebanon campaign.
+The Yishuv's volunteering efforts during the war culminated in the creation of the Jewish Brigade, a formation of the British Army primarily consisting of Jewish soldiers from Palestine led by British-Jewish officers which fought in the Italian campaign.
+As a result of the war, the Yishuv gained a wealth of training and experience that would be crucial in building a new military.
+Veterans of the war would eventually form the backbone of the Israel Defense Forces and provide it with its initial manpower and doctrine.